gieseladev/giesela/README.md

     Api key for Google's API.

 `command_prefix` *optional*:
-    Change set the prefix for messages addressed to Giesela (default "!").
+    Set the prefix for messages addressed to Giesela (default "!").

 ### Volumes